 - The Cornell University Graduate School application form

 - Statement of purpose explaining academic interest and relation to professional goals

 - BS or BA from an accredited university: Submit all undergraduate transcript(s) along with any graduate school transcripts.
 Upload all transcripts into the online application form.
 Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript prior to matriculation.

 - Two letters of recommendation: Letters should be from persons who can appraise the academic potential of the applicant.

-To receive full consideration for graduate assistantships or fellowships, complete applications must be submitted by December 15 for the subsequent fall term.
+To ensure your application receives full consideration please submit your completed application by December 15 for the subsequent fall term.

 We strongly encourage all applicants to submit their online application and supporting materials at least two weeks in advance of our deadline (December 15) Late applications will not be accepted.